 This seems obvious, but a more active dog requires more calories than a dog who sleeps most of the day.
 There are some dog food formulas for especially active dogs.
 However, feeding more of their regular diet is usually enough (provided it is good quality food).

 Activity level is not always specified in feeding instructions, so the amount you should feed an active dog is not always clear.
 Be sure to check with your vet to ensure that your dog is getting all the calories and nutrients she needs!

 Puppies, adults, and senior dogs have different nutritional requirements.
 Puppies need food with extra high protein and fat content, which aids in their growth and development.

-In order to prevent excess weight gain, adult dogs need lower proportions of protein and fat, and therefore their food has a higher proportion of carbs than puppy food.
+To prevent excess weight gain, adult dogs need lower proportions of protein and fat.
+Therefore, their food has a higher proportion of carbs than puppy food.